wolfspider/ArcanFreeBSDGuide/README.md

 #### Known Issues

 At this time Arcan is not detecting the mouse with the egl-dri backend.
-I'm using a typical logitech wireless keyboard and mouse, however I tried running the Arcan startup command with "sudo" and it did detect the mouse but the x/y axis is reversed and the sensitivity is too strong.
+I'm using a typical logitech wireless keyboard and mouse, however I tried running the Arcan startup command with "sudo" and it did detect the mouse and the sensitivity is too strong.
 There is code for the mouse in the arcan/src/platform/freebsd folder specific to this which will probably need to be looked at.

+Arcan apparently uses /dev/sysmouse in order to access it.
+In order to make it work as a user disable HALD in /etc/rc.conf, add the user to both groups "wheel" and "operator", and change permissions for the mouse for now.

+    sudo chmod 777 /dev/sysmouse
+    sudo chmod 777 /dev/ums0

+Your mouse may have a different address than "ums0" just substitute that for the second command.
+Most likely this can be narrowed down and not all of this is needed.

+For more information about changing the acceleration of the mouse read "man sysmouse".